damnever/fmt/README.rst

 - Also, you can register some namespaces for convenience.
-  *NOTE* local namespace may cover the namespace that you registered.
+  **NOTE**: local namespace may cover the namespace that you registered.

     .. code:: python